John Ribó

 Book Reviews

-• Review of Let’s Hear Their Voices: Cuban American Writers of the Second Generation, edited by Iraida H. López and Eliana S. Rivero.
+• Let’s Hear Their Voices: Cuban American Writers of the Second Generation, edited by Iraida H. López and Eliana S. Rivero.
 American Literary History Online Review Series XXIII, 2020.

-• Review of Toussaint Louverture: Repensar un icono edited by Mariana Past and Natalie M. Léger.
+• Toussaint Louverture: Repensar un icono edited by Mariana Past and Natalie M. Léger.
 Journal of Haitian Studies, vol. 24, no. 1, 2018.

-• Review of The Cinema of Robert Rodriguez & Critical Approaches to the Films of Robert Rodriguez by Frederick L. Aldama.
+• The Cinema of Robert Rodriguez & Critical Approaches to the Films of Robert Rodriguez by Frederick L. Aldama.
 Chiricú, vol. 1, no. 1, 2016.